jax5121/justanotherxp/content/_index.md

 ---
-title: "Just Another eXperience"
+title: "Projects"
-date: 2020-06-08T16:08:41+01:00
+date: 2020-06-09T11:04:33+01:00
 draft: true
+author: "James Allen"
+tags: ["default-button"]
 ---

-# Just Another eXperience
-Welcome, this website has been built to dislay the **projects** that I have been *working* on.
-Hopefully you enjoy your visit.
+This is the projects list page :D Below are all the projects that I have been working on.

-This is currently a test of the markdown file, allowing me experiment with the features to create good content.